typesoft/container-ioc/README.md

 ### Future:

 It's just a very basic version.
-I'm going to add more functionality to meet common use cases, such as ability to mark injections in constructor with types only (typescript projects) and more handy API.
+I'm going to add more functionality to meet common use cases, such as ability to mark injections in constructor with types for typescript projects and more handy API.

 ### Contribution:
-If you want to help feel free to submit an bug or a feature request.
+If you want to help feel free to submit a bug or a feature request.
 Also leave a comment under the issue you'd like to work on.

 see [CONTRIBUTION.md](CONTRIBUTION.md)